yuanming-hu/taichi_mpm/README.md

  - num_threads: (`int`, default: `-1`) Number of threads to use. `-1` means maximum threads.
  - num_frames: (`int`, default: `1000`) Number of frames to simulate.
  - penalty: (`real`, default: `0`) Penetration penalty.
 Typical values are `1e3` ~ `1e4`.
  - optimized: (`bool`, default: `True`) Turn on optimization or not.
-Try turning it off if you find strange behaviour.
+Turning it off if you need to benchmark the less optimized transfers.
  - task_id: (`string`, default: `taichi` will use the current file name)
  - rigid_body_levelset_collision: (`bool`, default: `False`) Collide rigid body with level set?
 (Useful for wine & glass.)
  - rpic_damping: (`real`, default: `0`) RPIC damping value should be between 0 and 1 (inclusive).